 Advertisement

 Non-EU nationals can will soon be able to stay to work in Switzerland after graduation.
 Photo by Redd F on Unsplash

-Third country nationals trained at Swiss universities should be able to stay and work in Switzerland, even if they come from a third country, lawmakers decided on Thursday.
+Third country nationals trained at Swiss universities will be able to stay and work in Switzerland, even if they come from a third country, the country's upper house of parliament has ruled.

 Advertisement

-Swiss MPs in favour of the move by 135 votes to 51 which will allow those foreign students from outside the EU / European Economic Area to stay on Switzerland and work after they graduate.
+In March Swiss MPs had voted in favour of the move by 135 votes to 51 which will allow those foreign students from outside the EU / European Economic Area to stay on Switzerland and work after they graduate.

 “Currently, the employment of third-country nationals is subject to the strict quotas, even if they studied in Switzerland.
-But this regulation no longer makes sense,” according to deputy Andri Silberschmidt.
+But this regulation no longer makes sense,” deputy Andri Silberschmidt said at the time.

+Advertisement